AntonovAlexander/activecore/README.md

 The ultimate goal of the project is to provide top-down methodology and reusable components for explicit allocation of intermediate ***“microarchitectural middleware”*** design level for complex hardware.
 This design level (inspired by OS, VM, and various middleware in software stacks) decouples application-related logic from selected management mechanisms of hardware microarchitectures, addressing:
 * rapid design of ***functionally differentianted*** IP blocks with common microarchitectural mechanisms;
 * ***diversification of responsibility and competence*** of IP engineers: implementation of engines offering key microarchitectural mechanisms can be charged to the core of leading expert engineers, while developers of final designs can focus solely on application-specific functionality;
-* facilitating IP design centers to package, reuse and deliver basis for ***semi-custom IP cores***, enabling broad reuse of microarchitectural competence for unique, highly specialized designs.
+* facilitating IP design centers to package, reuse and deliver basis for ***semi-custom IP cores***, enabling seamless reuse of microarchitectural competence for unique, highly specialized designs.

 ![pic_test](kernelip/__img/kernelip_model.png)

-Aligned to the strategy of e.g. RISC-V project that standardises (or provides a baseline for) RISC CPU architecture, ActiveCore endeavours to propose generic reference implementations of common microarchitectures (abstracted from certain architecture).
+Aligned to the strategy of e.g. RISC-V project that standardises open (or provides a baseline for) RISC CPU architecture, ActiveCore endeavours to propose open reference implementations of common microarchitectures (abstracted from certain architecture).

 ### Project structure